cogentcore/core/README.md

 # v2 Rewrite TODO / Discussion

+## TODO

+* search for Cursor and fix everywhere with new cursors

+* Get rid of extra UpdateStart / End in Config* calls -- all are wrapped in outer Config so unnec.

+* get rid of all the extra Config calls in SetStyle and Render!

+* fix all `Set..`, `...Action` state-changing methods to detect whether Config, layout, or just render is needed.

+* in general, "SetNeedsFullReRender" -> SetNeedsLayout(vp, updt) or true

+* TextField:KeyChord -- need dialog!  should have a better mech for this.

 ## Window is not a Ki

 * contains a stack of Viewports, the first of which is the main window, rest are popups.